OfficeDev/office-scripts-docs/docs/develop/javascript-libraries.md

 }
 ```

 You can load individual objects from a collection using the `getItem` or `getItemAt` methods. `getItem` gets an object by using a unique identifier like a name (such names are often specified by your script). `getItemAt` gets an object by using its index in the collection.
-Either call must be followed by a `await context.sync();` command before hte object can be used.
+Either call must be followed by a `await context.sync();` command before the object can be used.

 The following script deletes the oldest shape in the current worksheet.